QueueClassic/queue_classic/README.md

 #### Rake Task

-Require queue_classic in your Rakefile.
+Require queue_classic in your Rakefile:

 ```ruby
 require 'queue_classic'
 require 'queue_classic/tasks'
 ```

+##### Work all queues
-Start the worker via the Rakefile.
+Start the worker via the Rakefile:

 ```bash
 $ bundle exec rake qc:work
 ```

+##### Work a single specific queue
-Setup a worker to work a non-default queue.
+Setup a worker to work only a specific, non-default queue:

 ```bash
 $ QUEUE="priority_queue" bundle exec rake qc:work
 ```

-Setup a worker to work multiple queues.
+##### Work multiple queues
+In this scenario, on each iteration of the worker's loop, it will look for jobs in the first queue prior to looking at the second queue.
+This means that the first queue must be empty before the worker will look at the second queue.

 ```bash
 $ QUEUES="priority_queue,secondary_queue" bundle exec rake qc:work
 ```
-In this scenario, on each iteration of the worker's loop, it will look for jobs in the first queue prior to looking at the second queue.
-This means that the first queue must be empty before the worker will look at the second queue.

 #### Custom Worker